Atharv0090/Vexel-Online-Payments-App/README.md

 UI/UX Design of a futuristic online payments application created in Figma.

 ## Overview
-ZestGo is a modern food delivery application designed to provide a seamless food ordering experience.
+VEXEL is a modern fintech application designed to provide users with a seamless, secure, and intelligent digital payment experience.
+The app focuses on simplicity, speed, and premium visual aesthetics.

 ## My Role